XAITK/xaitk-saliency/docs/introduction.rst

 visualize the activation of those regions associated with the output (orange).

-Two aspects typical of white box methods are demonstrated here:
+Two aspects typical of white-box methods are demonstrated here:

 * **The explanation could not have been created from the output alone**.
 In order to operate, the explanation algorithm (blue)